 Have you ever wanted to make this dumpling specialty that comes from the Austrian region Tyrol?
 Here is the recipe for the Tyrolean Speck Dumplings.
 They can be served in a beef broth or with a gravy.
 To make these dumplings you need to get a good German smoked ham, at least German style.
 Schaller and Weber of NY have really good meat products.
-It’s been said that it used to be a typical winer dish back then but as of today it is welcome for every season.
+It’s been said that it used to be a typical winter dish back in the goof ol’ times but as of today it is welcome for every season.

 These dumplings are especially good when made a day before you want to serve them.
 You would store them wrapped in the fridge for 1 day.
 The dumplings can firm up before you place them into a broth or as side dish for your beef or pork roast in gravy.
 Happy Cooking!

 8 small rolls, 2 days old (preferably Kaiser rolls or German style)

 100 g smoked bacon (Schinken) or, if you don’t want to use cooked ham, use 200 g bacon

 100 g cooked ham